ElenaMikhaleva/QA_Phonebook/docs/STD.md

 API-REG-PWD-N-011	Register with Password that has tab
 API-REG-PWD-N-012	Register with too short Password
 API-REG-PWD-N-013	Register with too long Password

-API-TS5	Register with valid duplicate credentials - Positive
+### API-TS5	Register with valid duplicate credentials - Positive

 API-REG-EXS-P-001	Register with existing Password

 ### API-TS6	Register with invalid duplicate credentials - Negative

 API-REG-EXS-N-001	Register with existing Email and existing Password
 API-REG-EXS-N-002	Register with existing Email without uppercase letters
 API-REG-EXS-N-003	Register with existing Email and new valid Password

 ### API-TS7	API Request Format Validation - Negative

 API-REG-FRM-N-001	API call with invalid Content-Type header
 API-REG-FRM-N-002	API call with malformed JSON body

 ## Log in API

 ### API-TS8	Log in with valid data - Positive

 API-LOG-ALL-P-001	Log in with registered Email

 ### API-TS9	Log in with wrong Email - Negative

 API-LOG-EML-N-001	Log in with unregistered Email
-API-LOG-EML-N-002	Log in with empty Email
-API-LOG-EML-N-003	Log in with blank Email
+API-LOG-EML-N-002	Log in with empty Email API-LOG-EML-N-0021  Log in with Null Email (inserted between API-LOG-EML-N-002 and API-LOG-EML-N-003) API-LOG-EML-N-003	Log in with blank Email

 ### API-TS10	Log in with wrong Password - Negative

 API-LOG-PWD-N-001	Log in with existing Email but incorrect Password
-API-LOG-PWD-N-002	Log in with empty Password
-API-LOG-PWD-N-003	Log in with blank Password
+API-LOG-PWD-N-002	Log in with empty Password API-LOG-PWD-N-0021  Log in with Null Password (inserted between API-LOG-PWD-N-002 and API-LOG-PWD-N-003) API-LOG-PWD-N-003	Log in with blank Password

 ### API-TS11	API Request Format Validation - Negative

 API-LOG-FRM-N-001	API call with invalid Content-Type header
 API-LOG-FRM-N-002	API call with malformed JSON body